 You will most likely be able to return to work the next day following your procedure.
 You will need to take it easy and avoid any load bearing activities for at least two weeks following your procedure.
 You will need to refrain from taking non-steroidal, anti-inflammatory medications (NSAIDs) for a while as this can affect the healing process of your body.

-Mesenchymal cell therapy is a relatively simple procedure that avoids the complications associated with invasive surgical procedures.
-As this therapy uses the cells derived from your own body, it reduces the chances of an immune rejection.
+Avoid the complications associated with invasive surgical procedures with Mesenchymal Cell Therapy.
+This procedure uses the cells derived from your own body, it reduces the chances of an immune rejection.